gep-methods/gep268/README.md

 bundle exec jekyll serve --baseurl "" --livereload --incremental
 ```

-You can make edits on any of the `.md` documents and the webpage will reload
+While this command is running, you can make edits on any of the `.md` documents
-to show those.
-You can check [Just the Docs documentation][2] and a Markdown
+and the webpage will reload to show those.
+You can check [Just the Docs
-[cheat sheet][3] if you have doubts about modifications.
+documentation][2] and a Markdown [cheat sheet][3] if you have doubts about
+modifications.

 ## Build and deploy